Ebola Syndrome (Limited Edition Blu-ray) Unboxing

 His character is incredibly rude and fucked up in many ways, but at the same time you see him spiralling into insanity and unknowingly spreading an infectious disease.
 Not to mention there’s a fair few scenes where he basically violates a few women, which at the same time has a weird tone to it considering the dry-humping nature of it.
 That said, it’s still sexual violence regardless so it’s not going to be everyone’s cup of tea.

 The film also has a fair bit of unintentional humour, like when two of the characters are potentially being chased by a leopard, or when the police are reacting to the virus spreading all over the place, or heck even the people falling to the infection is rather entertaining to watch.
-Overall Ebola Syndrome is entertaining and while I do think it could have been trimmed down a fair bit, it does give us a good rollercoaster ride for watching our main lead go insane especially with those hamburgers and I do wish the detectives were in the film a lot more.
+Overall Ebola Syndrome was entertaining and while I do think it could have been trimmed down a fair bit, it does give us a good rollercoaster ride for watching our main lead go insane especially with those hamburgers and I do wish the detectives were in the film a lot more.

 About 88 Films: